josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 surprise, it proved far more reliable than [DigitalOcean](https://www.digitalocean.com), consistently keeping its 100% SLA.

 I deployed what Vultr calls a High Performance Cloud Compute instance: 2 shared AMD EPYC vCPUs, 4 GB of memory, and 100 GB of storage.

-These statis provide an overview of the machine's usage:
+Here's an overview of the machine's usage:

 ![VPS Stats](../../assets/2025_08_21_infrastructure_on_a_budget_vps_stats.png)

+The usual load is 30 requests a minute.
 Python apps can be more memory-intensive than CPU-intensive.

-## A PaaS to deploy and manage the app
+## The PaaS

 I've always loved the simplicity of [Heroku](https://www.heroku.com).
 It lets you forget about infrastructure almost entirely.
 Unfortunately, for this project, Heroku was far too expensive.
 We were working with a very limited budget,